facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/autotuning_layers.rst

     out2 = matmul(mat1, mat2)

-Using Tuple sizes to Autotune
+Using tuple sizes to autotune
 -----------------------------

 If you want to autotune a kernel on variety of sizes and store the cache for later